FDT2k/redux-action-types/README.md

 # redux-action-types

+This Readme is a Work in progress.
+Have a look at the examples folder to see an example

 This is a modest contribution to propose a composable way to deal with action-types.
 This is a first step to deal with modular Reducers and ActionCreators

 ## Install